 Parking: Parking is allowed only in designated spots along the back of the boat park, by the Mule Barn, or in the overflow lot to the SW of the Sail Newport offices.
 DO NOT park along the curb or on the grass.

-Marks: Large orange balls will be used for the windward, reach, and leeward marks.
-The pin will be a stick with a flag.
+Marks: Large yellow balls will be used for the windward and leeward marks.
+The pin will be a stick with an orange flag.

 Courses: Courses will generally include: